KAI T-50 Golden Eagle: Philippines

-The Philippine Air Force (PAF) chose 12 KAI TA-50 aircraft to fulfill its requirement for a light attack and lead-in fighter trainer aircraft.
+The Philippine Air Force (PAF) chose 12 TA-50s to fulfill its requirement for a light attack and lead-in fighter trainer aircraft.
 The Department of National Defense (DND) announced the selection of the type in August 2012.
 Funding for 12 aircraft was approved by Congress in September 2012.

-In late January 2013, state media reported that the FA-50 variant, not the TA-50 variant as previously reported, was selected for the procurement.
+In January 2013, state media reported that the FA-50 variant, not the TA-50 as previously reported, was selected for procurement.
 In October 2013, President Benigno Aquino III said that the DND was close to finalizing the FA-50 deal.
-On 19 October 2013, President Aquino and President Park Geun-hye of South Korea signed a memorandum of understanding (MoU) with provisions for acquisitions.

-On 13 February 2014, President Aquino approved the payment scheme for purchasing 12 lead-in fighter trainers with P18.9 billion ($415.7 million) budgeted.
-On 28 March 2014, the DND signed a contract for 12 FA-50 fighter aircraft worth P18.9 billion (US$421.12 million).
+On October 19, 2013, President Aquino and President Park Geun-hye of South Korea signed a memorandum of understanding (MoU) with provisions for acquisitions.
+On February 13, 2014, President Aquino approved the payment scheme and budget of P18.9 billion ($415.7 million) for 12 lead-in fighter trainers.
+On March 28, 2014, the DND signed a contract for 12 FA-50 fighters worth P18.9 billion (US$421.12 million).

-Deliveries began in November 2015 and all 12 aircraft were delivered by 31 May 2017.
+Deliveries began in November 2015, all 12 aircraft were delivered by May 31, 2017.
 Plans were laid for 3 or 4 FA-50s to be fitted with capability for beyond visual range (BVR) intercept.
 In March 2015, Stockholm International Peace Research Institute (SIPRI) reported that the Philippines plans to order additional FA-50s, which is supported by the PAF Flight Plan 2028 that lists another 12 FA-50s planned for the future.

-On 26 January 2017, two PAF FA-50PHs conducted a nighttime attack on terrorist hideouts in Butig, Lanao del Sur in Mindanao, the first combat sorties flown by these aircraft.
+On January 26, 2017, two PAF FA-50PHs conducted a nighttime attack on terrorist hideouts in Butig, Lanao del Sur in Mindanao, the first combat sorties flown by these aircraft.
 In June 2017, FA-50s were deployed to conduct airstrikes against Maute terrorists entrenched in the city of Marawi starting in May 2017.
-On 12 July 2017, an FA-50 was involved in a friendly fire incident during the battle of Marawi, when a bomb landed approximately 250 meters off target, killing two Philippine soldiers and injuring 11 more.
-Investigation resulted in clearing the aircrew and aircraft of fault and the type was allowed to return to active service in August.
+On July 12, 2017, an FA-50 was involved in a friendly fire incident during the battle of Marawi, when a bomb landed approximately 250 meters off target, killing two Philippine soldiers and injuring 11 more.
+An investigation cleared the aircrew and aircraft of fault and the type was returned to active service in August.

-In June 2018, it was discussed that the PAF is reviewing the possibility of acquiring 12 more aircraft.